Tony Gwynn Jr.

 Anthony Keith Gwynn Jr. (born October 4, 1982) is an American former professional baseball outfielder.
-Gwynn played in Major League Baseball (MLB) for the Milwaukee Brewers, San Diego Padres, Los Angeles Dodgers, and the Philadelphia Phillies.
-The son of Baseball Hall of Famer Tony Gwynn, he works as a broadcaster for the Padres’ radio and television network.
+Gwynn played in Major League Baseball (MLB) for the Milwaukee Brewers, San Diego Padres, Los Angeles Dodgers, and Philadelphia Phillies.
+The son of Baseball Hall of Famer Tony Gwynn, he works as a broadcaster for the Padres’ radio network and as an afternoon sports talk host on the Padres' flagship radio station.

 Amateur career

 Gwynn graduated from Poway High School in California.
 He was drafted out of high school by the Atlanta Braves in the 33rd round of the 2000 MLB draft but did not sign.
 He played college baseball at his father's alma mater, San Diego State University.
 In 2002, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League and was named a league all-star.
 He was a Mountain West Conference All-Star with his junior year in 2003, when he hit .359 and stole 25 bases.